 Frequently Asked Questions

-Posted on July 14, 2022 by Sarah Driskell under General, Most Common Questions
+Posted on July 14, 2022 by J. Chad Pendley under General, Most Common Questions

 Funeral Directors are called to their professions due to their strong urge to help families through the complicated grieving process.
 They are trained professionals who have extensive experience managing grief and death so of course they are faced with a multitude of questions pertaining to death, funerals, memorials, and grief.
 There is no right or wrong question when it comes to funerals and death because each family is unique with their own needs and requests.
 I am going to list a few of the most common questions that we are asked in hopes of helping eliminate some of those questions you may have.